EEST1Chivilcoy/ReservationSystem/README.md

 1. Clone the repository to your local machine.
 2. Create the `config_database.php` file in the `include` directory with your database credentials.
+3. Import the database using the `bd.sql` file located at the root of the repository.
+This file contains all the necessary commands to create the required MySQL database.
-3. Upload the project to your web server and ensure the permissions are correct.
+4. Upload the project to your web server and ensure the permissions are correct.
-4. Access the web page and use the functionalities according to the account type (normal or admin).
+5. Access the web page and use the functionalities according to the account type (normal or admin).